More than 50 Years of Family Fun!

 Winter is a favorite season for a limited number of lucky souls to experience the plunge as well.
 The road is normally closed to vehicles November through mid April due to snow.
 Anyone with a snowmobile will get a major treat once they arrive.
 The solace of the Silver Creek Plunge experience is amazing.
 Since few travelers actually get the opportunity to make such a trek during the winter, many find they have pool to themselves.

-In the summer of 2006, Silver Creek Plunge was nearly destroyed by one of the many forest fires in the Middle Fork Complex.
+In the summer of 2006, Silver Creek Plunge was nearly destroyed by rattlesnake fire.
 For weeks, the sky was thick with smoke by day and a red glow by night.
 The fires shut down road access for the season sending regular Silver Creek campers elsewhere.
 A back burn was conducted only a few hundred feet from cabins at Silver Creek to eliminate ground fuel.
 Wayne Stephens, owner spent many sleepless nights wondering if they would lose everything.
 “I have never heard anything so scary as the raging roar of that fire,” said Stephens.
 He said though the fire was one mile away, it was like standing next to a passing freight train.

 Today the earnest enduring work of each of the past owners at Silver Creek can be felt.
 The look and feel of Silver Creek Plunge further accentuates the beauty of the outdoors, and invites fun and relaxation for all its visitors.
 The Stephens family has photo albums and historical documents on display.